 Different rubber materials have different processing techniques, and the surface requirements and structures of various rubber parts are different.
 In order to produce rubber parts that meet the quality requirements in the most effective time, this requires the mold to maintain a certain temperature.
 The more stable the temperature, the more consistent the requirements of the produced plastic parts in terms of size, shape and appearance quality of the plastic parts.
 Therefore, in addition to mold manufacturing factors, mold temperature is an important factor to control the quality of plastic parts, and mold design should fully consider the mold temperature control method.

-In order to ensure the production of plastic parts with high appearance quality requirements, stable dimensions and small deformation in the most effective time, the basic principles of mold temperature control should be clearly understood during design.
+In order to ensure the production of plastic parts with high appearance quality requirements, stable dimensions and small deformation in the most effective time, the blow molding machine factory should clearly understand the basic principles of mold temperature control during design.

 (1) Different rubber materials require different mold temperatures.